uk-gov-mirror/hmrc.contact-frontend/README.md

 * providing feedback about the service
 * providing feedback about how the issue was solved by HMRC Customer Contact team

-Contact-frontend retrieves is responsible for showing the forms listed above, validating the input and passing user requests to downstream services - DeskPro (reporting problems, service feedback) and Splunk datastore (feedback about customer contact).
+Contact-frontend is responsible for showing the forms listed above, validating the input and passing user requests to downstream services - DeskPro (reporting problems, service feedback) and Splunk datastore (feedback about customer contact).